BreakingBytes/breakingbytes.github.io/content/oauth2-and-openid-connect.md

 * The content of the response is JSON web token (JWT), a base-64 encoded string signed by hashing the JWT using the client secret as the key.
 See [jwt.io](https://jwt.io/) for more information and available bindings.
-* The response status code should `200 OK` and the content type is `application/jwt`.
+* The response status code should be `200 OK` and the content type should be `application/jwt`.
 The status code will be `405 METHOD NOT ALLOWED` if the request does not use `GET` and `403 FORBIDDEN` if the bearer token is missing or invalid.
-* The JWT contains the user name as the subject `sub` claim as well as any additional claims requested as scopes.
+* The JWT contains the user name as the subject claim, `sub`, as well as any additional claims requested as scopes.
-* Use the `groups` scope to get a list of the xyz-app groups that a user belongs to including the _administrator_ group.
+* Use the `groups` scope to get access to groups a user belongs to on the identity provider such as the _administrator_ group.
 * It is up to the client to validate that the JWT is signed correctly.
 The hash algorithm is in the JWT as `alg`.
-* The JWT also has an issuer claim, `iss` that should be set to the name of the identity provider.
+* The JWT also has an issuer claim, `iss`, that should be set to the name of the identity provider.
-* The JWT audience claim, `aud` is the the client id.
+* The JWT audience claim, `aud`, is the the client id.
-* It's up to the client to check the time frame of the JWT using issued at `iat`, expires in `exp` and not before `nbf` claims.
+* It's up to the client to check the time frame of the JWT using issued at `iat`, expires in `exp`, and not before `nbf` claims.
 * The client can also confirm that the correct token was used by examining the access token hash claim, `at_hash`.
 Please see the the [OpenID Connect Core](http://openid.net/specs/openid-connect-core-1_0.html)